miloopark/tipsy-app/README.md

 ```

 ## Roadmap Ideas
-- Add more party games under the Tipsy umbrella.
+- Add more party games under the Loopy umbrella.
 - Local persistence for user info & custom spin prompts.
 - Animations, haptics, and sound design to elevate gameplay.

 ## Support
-Open an issue or reach out to the Tipsy team for questions and feedback.
+Open an issue or reach out to the Loopy team for questions and feedback.

 ## License
 Copyright © 2025 Up Games LLC.
 All rights reserved.